danemacmillan/web-stack-task-component/README.md

 - "fo"
 - "---fo;bar "

-The strings provided are by no means exhaustive, and based on the validation requirements provided, the actual combination of strings that can be `Valid` or `Invalid` is incalculaby large.
+The strings provided are by no means exhaustive, and based on the validation requirements provided, the actual combination of strings that can be `Valid` or `Invalid` are incalculaby large.

 ### The end result